vyshalip26/AI_Resume_Analyzer/README.md

 🚀 Try it live: [AI Resume Analyzer](https://airesumeanalyzer-dijnra5bmvfnqjdkndbf5v.streamlit.app/)

-Streamlit app to analyze resumes using OpenRouter AI built for HackaTime Summer of Making 🚀

 # ***✨ Features***<br>
 1) You can Upload your resume in PDF or TXT format<br>